nbareil/tabular-analysis-workbench/README.md

 ### Filtering & Search
 - Use the **Filter Builder** to add predicates per column.
 Context menus (right click) provide “Filter in/out” shortcuts.
-- Toggle case sensitivity, match mode (equals/contains/regex), or time range defaults defined in PRD §4.3.
+- Toggle case sensitivity, match mode (equals/contains/regex), or default time ranges for datetime fields.
 - Run a **Global Search** across visible columns; when no rows match, enable the suggested fuzzy distance chips to widen the results.